 [Future] SSI ESLT nodes shall implement the extended CCSDS service-management functions (reference [D9]) to plan, schedule, request, configure, and control the SSI ESLT services.

 [Future] SSI ESLT nodes shall implement the DTN network-management functions (reference [D6]) to plan, schedule, coordinate, configure, and manage the SSI ESLT services.

-Stage 2 SSI Earth Management/Routing Node (SSI SRN MOC) Requirements
+SSI Earth Management/Routing Node (SSI SRN MOC) Requirements

+Note: The EMRN for all SSI deployment can directly operate the SRN using ABA functions.
+At Stage 1, SSI EMRN runs DTN, handles all DTN traffic from/to EUN, SRN, and SUN, processes DTN bundles to create ABA space link artifacts, controls the ABA SLE interfaces to the ESLT, and uses them to do TT&C to the SRN.
+At Stage 2 the ESLT performs the above functions.

+EMRN Common Requirements

-SSI EMRNs (SSI SRN MOC) shall implement all of the functions required of ABA EUN nodes, as defined in 5.2.3.2.
+SSI EMRNs (SSI SRN MOC) shall implement all of the functions required of ABA EUN nodes, as defined in 5.2.3.2

 SSI EMRNs (SSI SRN MOC) may implement one or more CCSDS-compliant space internetworking functions, to process IP or DTN data (reference [IPS] or [DTN]).